erpc-io/eRPC/README.md

    * Support for other NICs via DPDK is under development
  * InfiniBand mode (`DTRANSPORT=infiniband`): Any InfiniBand-compliant NICs
  * RoCE mode: Any RoCE-compilant NICs
- * Mellanox NIC drivers:
-   * It's best to use drivers from Mellanox OFED.
-Mellanox drivers specially optimized for eRPC are available in the `drivers` directory.
+ * Mellanox drivers specially optimized for eRPC are available in the `drivers` directory.
-   * Upstream drivers work as well.
-On Ubuntu, the incantation is:
-      * `apt install libmlx4-dev libmlx5-dev libibverbs-dev`
-      * `modprobe mlx4_ib mlx5_ib ib_uverbs`

 ## Configuring and running the provided applications
  * The `apps` directory contains a suite of benchmarks and examples.
 The